Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 **1** Set up the following reaction of water, GC Buffer, dNTPs, primers, HF Taq Phusion, and DNA in the order given in **Tables 6.1 – 6.6:**

-- Calculate appropriate volumes for mastermix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 1 (for user pipetting errors)
+- Calculate appropriate volumes for mastermix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 10% pf total number of samples (for user pipetting errors)
 - Final volume of master mix is given in **Tables 6.1 - 6.6**

 **NOTE:**  _If the number of samples is >5, make a mastermix for at least 6 samples to avoid pipetting volume errors._